 Taking Accountability and Transparency to the County

-For the last 3 years, we’ve been focused on the Commission on Police Practices in the City of San Diego.
+Since 2019, we’ve been focused on the Commission on Police Practices in the City of San Diego.
 And now, we have our sights set on reforming and strengthening the Citizens’ Law Enforcement Review Board of the County of San Diego–or what many call CLERB.

 Thanks to your donations and support, San Diegans for Justice commissioned a report from nationally renowned civilian oversight expert and professor of law at the University of Chicago, Dr. Sharon R. Fairley.